21Philip/Auction/README.md

 ## Implementation notes
 We assume a network that has reliable, ordered message transport, where transmissions to non-failed nodes complete within a known time-limit.
-The implentation would mostly work without this assumption except for some split brain edge cases, where a client could get stuck on a node that is not aware that its internal bid is too high.